Evyweb/simple-ddd-toolkit/README.md

 }
 ```

+When you define the custom error class, you will need to:
+1. Define a `__TAG` property to identify the error type
-When you define the custom error class, you will need to override the `isDomainError` and `isTechnicalError` methods to specify the type of error.
+2. Override the `isDomainError` and `isTechnicalError` methods to specify the type of error

 # Entity